-The Fuel Tracker Account (see Note 5 of the Notes to Interim Financial Statements) is comprised of total diesel fuel and lube oil costs to be recovered from consumers.
+The Fuel Tracker Account (see note 5 of the financial statements) is comprised of total diesel fuel and lube oil costs to be recovered from consumers.

 Other generation expenses for the Second Quarter 2010 totalled \$0.8 million, an 11% decrease from \$0.9 million for the Second Quarter 2009.
 Other generation expenses for the six months ended June 30, 2010 totalled \$1.5 million, a 9% decrease from \$1.7 million for the six months ended June 30, 2009.
 This change is primarily due to efforts to control discretionary costs.